pierceforte/cs307_final_platformer_game/doc/plan/DESIGN_PLAN.md

 can be killed by salt, but a snail wizard ignores a snake charmer and a snake wizard ignores salt.
 Each playable character has special abilities, and all can use potions as they acquire them.
 The player also builds their own levels, and the game must have a developed enough data management program to save and access these levels again later, in addition to a robust inventory system.
-Thus, the Player package must be significantly advanced to accommodate for these vulnerabilities, which change as the user changes characters, gets money, builds levels, etc.
+Thus, the engine.gameobject.player.Player package must be significantly advanced to accommodate for these vulnerabilities, which change as the user changes characters, gets money, builds levels, etc.

 Equally, the objective of the game is not only to build a level the player can navigate, but to build a level the artificial